-4 fully equipped laboratories including:
+4 fully equipped laboratories including for example;

-- equipment for class practical work
+- Equipment for class practical work

-- equipment for individual research investigations
+- Equipment for individual research investigations

-- interactive whiteboards
+- Interactive whiteboards

-- data logging equipment for real time data capture
+- Data logging equipment for real-time data capture

-- quality light microscopes for experimental work
+- Quality light microscopes for experimental work

-- centrifuges for organelle separation
+- Centrifuges for organelle separation

-- electrophoresis equipment for nucleic acid analysis
+- Electrophoresis equipment for nucleic acid analysis

-- computer workstations, all students also have access to a computer suite
+- Computer workstations, all students also have access to a computer suite

-Where does this course lead?
+Where does A Level Biology lead?

 Course Entry Requirements